pedroliman/pedronl/content/home/about.md

 +++

-Hi, welcome to my personal website!
-This is a work-in-progress site where I'll share blog posts, and other materials currently scattered across many websites.
-You might find interesting material here if you're interested in R programming, simulation modelling, or even acoustic guitar spontaneus recordings.
-This website is divided into

 # Biography

 I am a Lecturer at UNISINOS University, southern Brazil, where I teach Operational Research and Simulation Modeling to undergraduate courses.
 I am also a member of the GMAP Research Group, where I work building decision support tools.